 Smart City is committed to providing customers with opportunities to control how Smart City uses customer information about them.
 For example, customers may inform us of which telephone listings they want to include in our directories and in directory assistance and may also choose to have a non-published number, or a non-listed number, or to exclude your address from your listing.
 Customers in areas where Caller ID services are available have the ability to block the display of their phone numbers and names.
 (Note that Caller ID blocking does not prevent the transmission of your phone number when you dial certain business numbers, including 911, or 800, 888, 877, and 900 numbers.)
 Further, customers can express a preference not to be called for marketing purposes (please see Section III, below, for more information on Smart City's "Do Not Call" policy).
 Customers may also opt out of our direct mailings and other service marketing programs.
 (Please see Section II, below, for Smart City's policy on the use of "Customer Proprietary Network Information").
 A customer may indicate a change in such preferences at any time by contacting Smart City customer service.

 We do use individual customer information internally for planning purposes - so that we can, for example, develop, test and market new products and services that meet the needs of our customers.
-Ordinarily, such information is combined into aggregations that do not include individual customer identities.
+Ordinarily, such information is aggregated such that the information doesn’t relate back to a particular individual.
 Under certain circumstances, we are required by law to disclose the aggregated information to other companies, but in such cases customer identities are not included.

 Ordinarily, Smart City will only share individual customer information with persons or entities outside the company to assist us in the provision of services to which the customer subscribes, or as required by law or to protect the safety of customers, employees or property.
 We do not use third-party marketers, nor do we share access to individual customer information derived from the provision of Smart City Telecommunications services with other companies interested in marketing other services to our customers - and we would not do so without the consent of the customer.
 Smart City is committed to ensuring that customer information is not used without the knowledge and permission of our customers.